jorgeandresvasquez/aws-training/securitySpecialtyTraining/acloudguru/chapter_4_logging_and_monitoring.md

 ## AWS Inspector vs AWS Trusted Advisor
 - AWS Trusted Advisor is an application that draws upon best practices learned from AWS’ aggregated operational history of serving hundreds of thousands of AWS customers.
 Trusted Advisor inspects your AWS environment and makes recommendations for saving money, improving system performance, or closing security gaps.
     - The recommendations are prepackaged and not configurable by users
-    - Users can only specific items (ex:  specific Security Group) that they would like to exclude from recommendations
+    - Users can only specify items (ex:  specific Security Group) that they would like to exclude from recommendations
     - To unlock all features a support plan upgrade is required
 - AWS Inspector is a purely security, identity and compliance tool
 - Trusted Advisor has some security but also has other stuff